jaredly/jerd/docs/Roadmap.md

 - [x] converting types to passing-handlers instead of having-effects (this can be a place where we then convert, yeah that's great.)
 - [x] fix the `unknown` type hack. sequences should be able to know that the `done` doesn't need another variable.
 And if the `done` does need another variable, it really shouldn't.
 So yeah sequences need to be smarter about that.
 I guess I could inspect the `done`. ... and that might be the best way to do it?
 Oh but first I want to abstract the "call done" thing into a central place (because that's where handlers are passed).
 And then I can have that be the only place where I check if the done wants a value.
 - [x] fix the backtracking handler to be compatible with the new method
-- [ ] make an outputoption for the new version
+- [x] make an outputoption for the new version

+More non-breaking please:
+- [ ] make a cps-lambda type? er maybe its not 100% working
+      maybe lets just add info to the current lambda type as a stopgap.
+      given that we never modify things (or well I guess we kinda do? idk)

 orr hmmm can I jump into it right now? just try to do the new effects bonanza?